PeterTOC/web-tea/content/post/2021-09-25-data-cleaning-best-practices-rmd/index.md

 we can also make use of histograms from the `ggplot2` package to analyse the distribution of missingness across each variable.

-#### Things to keep track of
+**Things to keep track of**

 -   mean
 -   median (boxplots)
 -   spread (scatterplots)

+Note
-NOTE: when we want to explore the missingness of more than two variables we would first need to perform some data wrangling and reformat our data table into a longer version with variables as values(gather/pivot_longer), this can be assisted with `naniar`s function `shadow_long()` then combined with a histogram of the variable values grouped by their
+: when we want to explore the missingness of more than two variables we would first need to perform some data wrangling and reformat our data table into a longer version with variables as values(gather/pivot_longer), this can be assisted with `naniar`s function `shadow_long()` then combined with a histogram of the variable values grouped by their